VehpuS/yarn-workspace-tut/README.md

     * Make sure you rename package.json names, import and the dependency entry.
     * After renaming, remember to run `yarn install` again to update these names in code.
     * Confirm all is good by running `node ./server/index.js` again.
+12. Move packages to `packages` subfolder.
+13. Replace the workspaces entry in the root package.json with `"workspaces": ["packages/*"]`.
+14. Do `rm -rf ./node_modules/` and re-run `yarn install`.

+## Benefits of this methodology

+* External dependencies are shared accross projects - saving space and avoiding mismatched dependencies.